marvinkreis/rofi-file-browser-extended/README.md

 ## Appearance

-The plugin will load faster when the GTK icon theme is specified.
+The plugin will load slightly faster when the GTK icon theme is specified.
 `gtk3-icon-browser` can be used to search for icon names.

 #### -file-browser-icon-theme `<theme-name>`